GabubuAvailable/WADs-by-Gabubu/README.md

 >⚠️ WADS FOR VWII (WII MODE ON WII U) ARE NOT TESTED!!!
 THATS BECAUSE I DON'T HAVE A WII U. IF YOU WILL TEST THOSE WADS, MAKE SURE TO DM ME ON DISCORD (Gabubu#8895) IF IT'S WORKING OR NOT!!!

+>⚠️ For tested WADs, you can install it without any problems.

 ## Forwarders made by me:
 - [x] Offline Network Enabler
 - [x] Open Shop Channel